AlexBeggs/simple-comparison/README.md

 - Install Android SDK
 - set environment variable ANDROID_HOME
+- If necessary, override the gradle-profiler local directory in the [gradle-profiler](gradle-profiler) script

 The following need to be installed and in the path
 - Bazel